input-output-hk/cardano-tutorials/node-setup/tx.md

             --tx-in-count 1 \
             --tx-out-count 2 \
             --ttl 100000 \
-            --network-magic 42 \
+            --testnet-magic 42 \
             --signing-key-file addr1.skey \
             --protocol-params-file protocol.json

         > 168141

-   (The `network-magic` is the number that identifies the network: No such number is used by the mainnet, and 42 applies to the FF-testnet.)
+   (The `--testnet-magic 42` identifies the FF-testnet.
+   Other testnets will use other numbers, and mainnet uses `--mainnet` instead.)

    So we need to pay 168141 lovelace fee.